-- All papers and posters must be original work, not published elsewhere.
+- All research papers and posters must be original work, not published elsewhere.

-- Papers and posters submitted for review must have all author-identifying information removed, to facilitate double-blind review.
+- Research papers and posters submitted for review must have all author-identifying information removed, to facilitate double-blind review.
 (Our system will collect your personal information and associate it with the submission for tracking purposes.)

-- Inclusion in the proceedings is conditional upon registration of at least one author/presenter per accepted submission.
-Submitters further agree that if their work is accepted, at least one representative will register during the Early Bird registration period, and present the accepted work at iConference 2018.
-Papers that do not comply with this registration requirement will be removed from the proceedings and not be published.
+- Inclusion in the published proceedings is conditional upon registration of at least one author/presenter per accepted submission.
+Submitters further agree that if their work is accepted, at least one representative will register during the Early Bird registration period, and present the accepted work at iConference 2019.
+Submissions that do not comply with this registration requirement will be removed from the proceedings and not be published.

 - Submitters agree not to make duplicate submissions to different tracks (i.e. submitting the exact same work as a paper and a poster).

-- Authors are required to provide keywords, and will be promoted to do so by the submission tool when entering their submission.
+- Authors must provide keywords, and will be promoted to by the submission tool when submitting.

 - Failure to adhere to any of these guidelines may result in the work not being reviewed, or not included in the proceedings.